Mauritz8/cube-solver/README.md

-# CubeSolver: Interactive 3D Rubik's Cube Solver
+# cube-solver: Interactive 3D Rubik's Cube Solver
 A 3D Rubik's Cube simulator with built-in solving guidance.
 Use the "Scramble" button to randomize the cube, then select "Solve" to display a step-by-step solution.